serbannacu/gxna/README.md

 ## Statistical Significance

-The massively parallel nature of the data leads to large numbers of gene or gene set candidates, and requires statistical adjustments to avoid false positives due to random noise.
+The massively parallel nature of the data leads to large numbers of gene or gene set candidates, and requires statistical adjustments to avoid false positives.
 A standard approach for single-gene analysis is to control the [FWER](https://en.wikipedia.org/wiki/Family-wise_error_rate) (family-wise error rate) using [permutation](https://en.wikipedia.org/wiki/Permutation_test) methods.
-GXNA adapts this in the context of the subgraph search algorithm to compute statistical significance (p-values) for gene clusters, adjusted for testing multiple hypotheses.
+GXNA adapts this in the context of the subgraph search algorithm to compute statistical significance (*p*-values) for gene clusters, adjusted for testing multiple hypotheses.

-This is made possible by the efficient implementation of the subgraph search.
+This is enabled by an efficient implementation of the subgraph search, optimized for the multiple testing calculations.
 In a typical run on human data searching for clusters of 20 genes with 5,000 roots and 1,000 permutations, the algorithm needs to perform 5,000,000 searches and completes in less than 10 seconds on consumer hardware.

+# Quick Start

-# Installation
+## Installation

-Download the code with `git clone https://github.com/serbannacu/gxna.git` (or via the web interface).
+Download the code with `git clone https://github.com/serbannacu/gxna.git` (or via your browser).
 Inside the repo directory, run `cmake -S . -B build` followed by `cmake --build build`.
 This will build the binary `build/gxna`.